molodchyk/blocker-setup/README.md

 ![image](https://github.com/molodchyk/blocker-setup/assets/73010708/40198da4-1565-40d1-baae-e97395709ddf)

 11. Remove permissions for Cold Turkey folders (both in C:\Program Files and in C:\ProgramData).
-Click on folder -> properties -> security -> advanced -> disable inheritance -> convert inherited permissions into explicit permissions on this object -> add -> select a principal -> advanced -> find now -> select administrators PC -> click ok -> for type, click deny -> for applies to, select "this folder only" -> show advanced permissions -> select list folder / read data -> click ok -> click ok -> click ok.
+Click on folder -> properties -> security -> advanced -> disable inheritance -> convert inherited permissions into explicit permissions on this object -> add -> select a principal -> advanced -> find now -> select administrators PC -> click ok -> for type, click deny -> for applies to, select "this folder only" -> show advanced permissions -> select ONLY list folder / read data -> click ok -> click ok -> click ok.

 Should look something like this: